hunterdurbin/quaternary-calculator/README.md

 <h2>How to Use</h2>
 <p1>
-    Click on a number to choose an operating number.
+    Click the number buttons on the calculator to form a quaternary number.<br>
     Then press one of the buttons for the corresponding operation:
 </p1>
 <ul>